yasminfrost-IT/ISDMTute12Group4/CompetitiveAdvantages.md

 -	call centre is that the former provides additional services such as :VoIP Telephone Services
 -	customers are directed according to their needs with extension codes.
--	Allows the owner to and the management to foresee and plan for future marketing if there are not enough bookings -Reduces the cost for the business with new information system
+-	Allows the owner to and the management to foresee and plan for future marketing if there are not enough bookings
+- Reduces the cost for the business with new information system

 •	Customers
 -	Customers/clients’ needs are fulfilled with the service provided by the business